wilsonzlin/minify-html/README.md

 hyperbuild is written in C, and has a small Node.js wrapper module that simplifies calling the executable.

+### Special precise whitespace handling

+hyperbuild can minify whitespace in different ways and depending on the surrounding context, according to precise and advanced rules.

 ## Parsing

 Current limitations: